amangup/coding-bootcamp/lecture7/assignments.md

 Let's say you generate one random point whose x coordinate lies in `(-1.0, 1.0)`, and the y coordinate also lies in `(-1.0, 1.0)`.
 This random point will always be inside the square.
 Some of those points will also be inside the circle.
 How do we figure out if the point is inside the circle?
 We can use the fact that the distance of the point `(x, y)` from the center `(0, 0)` is `x^2 + y^2`.
 Considering the radius of our circle is `1.0`, the point is inside the circle if `x^2 + y^2 < 1.0`.

 Write a function `monte_carlo_pi(n)` which generates n random points as described above, where `n` is a reasonably large number.
 All points are inside the square, so the number of those points can be assumed to be the area of the square (`= 4.0`).
 Many of the points will be inside the circle, the number of such points can be assumed to be the area of the circle (`= pi`).
-Thus the ratio of points inside the circle to the total number of points should equal `pi / 4.0`.
+Thus, the ratio of points inside the circle to the total number of points should equal `pi / 4.0`.
 Use this algorithm to make the function return the estimated value of `pi`.

 e.g.